-42. INVESTMENT MANAGEMENT AND BROKERAGE SERVICES
+40. INVESTMENT MANAGEMENT AND BROKERAGE SERVICES

-The Group through its subsidiary (GIB Capital Company), manages private investment portfolios on behalf of customers with managed assets totalling SAR 7.18 billion (2022: SAR 11.66 billion).
-This includes funds managed under Shari'ah approved portfolios amounting to SAR 2.28 (2022: SAR 2.99).
+The Group through its subsidiary (GIB Capital Company), manages private investment portfolios on behalf of customers with managed assets totalling SAR 7.45 billion out of which is an Islamic portfolio totalling SAR 2.6 billion (2023: SAR 7.18 billion out of which is an Islamic portfolio totalling SAR 2.28 billion).

-43. EVENTS AFTER THE REPORTING DATE
+41. EVENTS AFTER THE REPORTING DATE

-There were no significant events between the reporting and authorisation date of these consolidated financial statements , which requires adjustment or disclosure in these consolidated financial statements.
+There were no significant events between the reporting and authorisation date of these consolidated financial statements, which requires adjustment or disclosure in these consolidated financial statements.